ibm-cloud-docs/vpc/backup_service_vpc_faq.md

 {: faq}
 {: #faq-baas-snapshots}

 Tags for snapshots are inherited from the source volume.
 When you restore a volume from a snapshot, and the tags that are applied to the new volume match the tags in a backup policy, the new volume is backed up.
-But you can't directly backup a snapshot that has tags in a backup policy.
+But you can't directly back up a snapshot that has tags in a backup policy.

 ## How long are backups retained?
 {: faq}
 {: #faq-baas-retention}

-You can specify that backups be kept 1-30 days (default).
+You can specify that backups be kept 1 - 30 days (default).
 The retention period can't be shorter than the backup frequency or it returns an error.

 You can also specify the number of backups to retain, up to 750 per volume, after which the oldest backups are deleted.